saeedalahmari3/segmentAnyThingInFoodImages/README.md

-# segmentAnyThingInFoodImages
+# Segment Anything In Food Images
-Segment Anything in Food Images
+This code is for the CVPR24 MeatFood workshop paper titled Segment Anything in Food Images